mlswg/mls-protocol/draft-ietf-mls-protocol.md

 draft-ietf-tls-rfc8447bis.
 Please align the two documents if they have diverged in the approval process. ]]

-* Recommended: Whether support for this ciphersuite is recommended by the IETF MLS WG.
+* Recommended: Whether support for this ciphersuite is recommended by the IETF.
   Valid values are "Y", "N", and "D", as described below.
 The default value of the "Recommended" column is "N".
 Setting the Recommended item to "Y" or "D", or changing a item whose current value is "Y" or "D", requires Standards Action {{RFC8126}}.